PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-10 00:57:22
+Last updated: 2024-04-10 00:57:59
-Random Quote: Lily: "A big package just arrived."Marshall: "Yeah, it did."Lily: "No, no. It's a real package from your dad."Marshall: "Well, that's a little weird, but yeah, it is." - Marshall Eriksen
+Random Quote: A drum roll?!
+That's it?
+So what, you just said good night, came home and... performed a drum solo? - Marshall Eriksen